chelmerrox/Project-3-Positioning-and-Floating-Elements/README.md

 # Project 3 - Positioning and Floating Elements

-This is an assigned project where I have to replicate/clone the <a href="https://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html?_r=0">New York Times web page.</a>
+This is an assigned project where I had to replicate/clone the <a href="https://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html?_r=0">New York Times web page.</a>

 ## Preview of web page